prefix-dev/pixi/docs/reference/cli.md

 - `--revalidate`: Revalidate the full environment, instead of checking the lock file hash. [more info](../features/environment.md#environment-installation-metadata)
 - `--concurrent-downloads`: The number of concurrent downloads to use when installing packages.
 Defaults to 50.
 - `--concurrent-solves`: The number of concurrent solves to use when installing packages.
 Defaults to the number of cpu threads.
+- `--skip-deps`: Skip the dependencies of the task, which where defined in the `depends-on` field of the task.

 ```shell
 pixi run python